KLuijken/PMH_Survival/README.md

 └── R                                   <- source code for this project
     ├── analysis                        <- helper script to perform model derivation and validation
     ├── dgm                             <- helper script that defines the data-generating-mechanisms for the simulation
-    ├── scenarios                       <- helper script that defines the scenarios of predictor measurement heterogeneity evaluated in the simulation
+    └── scenarios                       <- helper script that defines the scenarios of predictor measurement heterogeneity evaluated in the simulation
-    ├── target_structure_additive       <- helper script to structure targets for targets.R file
-    ├── target_structure_multiplicative <- helper script to structure targets for targets.R file
-    └── target_structure_random         <- helper script to structure targets for targets.R file

 ```